-Mid-Atlantic Christian University offers the following degrees and certificates: (1) three baccalaureate degree programs: the Bachelor of Arts (B.A.), the Bachelor of Science (B.S.), and the Bachelor of Theology (B.Th.); (2) two associate degree programs: the Associate in Applied Science (A.A.S.) and the Associate of Arts (A.A.); and (3) four certificate programs: the Biblical Studies Certificate, the Church Leadership Certificate for the Adult Learner, the Family Life Education Certificate, and the TESOL (Teaching English to Speakers of Other Languages) Certificate.
+Mid-Atlantic Christian University offers the following degrees and certificates: (1) three baccalaureate degree programs: the Bachelor of Arts (B.A.), the Bachelor of Science (B.S.), and the Bachelor of Theology (B.Th.); (2) one associate degree program: the Associate of Arts (A.A.); and (3) one certificate program: Family Life Education Certificate.
 These programs are described in detail below.